 - Substandard slope maintenance

 In some cases, an accident’s cause is rooted much deeper than the surface factors witnesses can easily identify.
 We can launch an investigation to determine the underlying causes of your injury.
-If your accident could have been prevented, you might be able to receive compensation for your injuries.
+If your skiing or snowboarding accident could have been prevented, you might be able to receive compensation for your injuries.

 You Don’t Have to Go Through This Alone

-Call our Park City attorney team at (435) 296-7434 to explore your legal options.
+Call our Park City skiing and snowboarding accident lawyer at (435) 296-7434 to explore your legal options.
 We offer consultations by phone or in person.